mesg-foundation/docs/guide/start-here/quick-start-guide.md

 # Quick Start Guide

-This is a step-by-step guide to create an application that sends a Discord invitation email when a webhook is called.
+This guide will show you step-by-step how to create an application that sends a Discord invitation email when a webhook is called.

 [[toc]]